Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Abstract

 \section{Abstract}

-The realization of scalable quantum battery architectures requires concern not only with how much energy can be stored, but also with how energy is transported, distributed, and converted into extractable work across connected battery nodes.
-While previous studies mainly focused on collective charging in multi-cell quantum batteries, the topology-dependent transport law and the corresponding work-oriented performance of quantum battery networks remain largely unexplored.
-In this work, we investigate quantum battery networks with engineered reciprocal and nonreciprocal couplings and compare different connection topologies, including cascaded and parallel architectures, within a unified transport framework.
-In the nonreciprocal regime, the optimal coupling follows distinct scaling laws for the two connection topologies, namely $J_{\rm op}^{c}\propto N$ for cascaded transport and $J_{\rm op}^{p}\propto N^{-1/2}$ for parallel charging in the large-$N$ limit.
+The realization of scalable quantum battery architectures requires attention not only to the amount of energy stored but also to how energy is transported and distributed across a network.
+While previous studies focused on collective charging in multi-cell quantum batteries, topology-dependent transport laws in quantum battery networks remain less explored.
+Here we investigate quantum battery networks with reciprocal and engineered nonreciprocal couplings and compare cascaded and parallel architectures within a unified transport framework.
+In the nonreciprocal regime, the optimal coupling follows distinct topology-dependent scaling laws, $J_{\rm op}^{c}\propto N$ for cascaded transport and $J_{\rm op}^{p}\propto N^{-1/2}$ for parallel charging in the large-$N$ limit.
 In reciprocal cascaded networks, a parity-dependent spectral response produces an odd-even transport effect that is absent in the nonreciprocal and parallel configurations.
-We further analyze the role of thermal and squeezed reservoirs and show that thermal noise mainly increases passive energy, whereas squeezing enhances ergotropy and thus the useful fraction of stored energy.
+We further analyze the role of thermal and squeezed reservoirs and show that thermal noise mainly increases passive energy, whereas squeezing enhances the useful fraction of the stored energy, thereby increasing the ergotropy.
 These results shift the emphasis from charging enhancement to transport engineering and provide architecture-level design principles for quantum battery networks.